-It's important to remember that you are not there as the student's advocate and if there is a conflict of interest (e.g. the student in question is related to you or part of your friend group), you should withdraw from any involvement.
+It's important to remember that you are not there as the student's advocate.
+If there is a conflict of interest (e.g. the student in question is a relative or friend), you should withdraw from any involvement.

 There are resources to help you understand student behaviour management processes.
 Ask your board chair or principal for a copy of the suspension guidelines.